 Instead of a whole turkey, we do a turkey breast.
 Instead of a pan of stuffing, we stuff and roll the turkey with vegetables and herbs.
 Green bean casserole is swapped for simple asparagus and mushrooms and it’s all paired with the creamiest, fluffiest mashed potatoes you’ve ever had (while still being dairy-free).
-Pan gravy and a cranberry glaze finish it off, and ever bite is symphonic.
+Pan gravy and a cranberry glaze finish it off, and every bite is symphonic.
 If I do say so myself.

 Perfect Thanksgiving Stuffed Turkey Breast